 In late June each year the Royal Highland Centre at Ingliston, near Edinburgh Airport, throws open its gates for the Royal Highland Show.
 The show is run by the Royal Highland and Agricultural Society of Scotland.
 Founded in 1784, the Society aims to promote the regeneration of rural Scotland by showcasing the best that Scotland has to offer.
-And if visitor numbers are anything to go by, the message is getting through loud and clear: a total number of 188,449 visitors were recorded in 2015 - almost 10,000 higher than in 2014 and 805 more than the previous record attendance at Ingliston in 2010.
+And if visitor numbers are anything to go by, the message is getting through loud and clear: a total of 188,810 visitors were recorded in 2016, an increase on both 2014 and 2015 figures.
 Of that number, there were more than 30,000 children who attended the show for free.

 Whilst it can be said the Royal Highland Show offers something for everyone, the animal competitions and judging are, for many, the highlight.
 Equestrian and livestock events take place from dawn to dusk over the duration of the show and visitors are able to observe the preparation and judging of the magnificent animals proudly put forward by their breeders.